Plain Language Templates for User Research

 Keep track of top insights, open questions, and next steps.

-Copy and paste, save to Google Drive, or download a note-taking template in this Google Doc.
+Make a copy or download a note-taking template in this Google Doc.

 After your research session